Faculty and Staff

 Mrs. Kuffle serves as our 4K teacher’s aide.
 She is in the classroom five days a week from the start of school through the lunch recess period.
 With an educational background in Early Childhood, she provides a very strong support resource for our 4K students.

 Mrs. Tindall serves as our 4K and 5K teacher’s aide.
 She is in the classroom five days a week, spending her mornings with 5K and afternoons with 4K.
 Her knowledge in the classroom provides a very strong support resource for our youngest of students.
 Not only is Mrs. Tindall on the staff at Grace, but she is also a parent of children within the school and a member of our PTLS and recruitment committee.

 Ms. Dena, as the students know her, joined the staff at Grace in January 2017.
-Prior to coming to Grace she held a variety of positions St. John’s Church and continues to serve in many voluntary roles.
-She and her husband have three children who all attend Lutheran schools.
+Prior to coming to Grace she served as a teacher’s aide in a neighboring Lutheran school.
+Ms. She and her husband have three children who all attend Lutheran schools.
 Her children are very involved in athletics, which keeps the whole family moving on the weekends.
 When she is not busy with family and church, you can often find her behind the lens of her camera, scrapbooking, card making, or doing other crafts.